bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

   variables.css
 ```

 Note that none of these files contain any Sass.
-And the css folder is inside my eleventy \_include directory.
+And the css folder is inside my Eleventy \_include directory.
 So, all I have to do is concatenate them in the order I want and drop them into the \<head\> of my site layout and run the result through the cssmin filter...like this.

 ```jinja2 {% raw %}
 {% set css %}